Mnguyener/mnguyener.github.io/index.md

 ## Welcome to M's page!

 Before scrolling down, would you like to donate $5 to a good cause?
-Visit this [GlobalGiving website](globalgiving.org/projects/team1087) to support developing communities in Sub-Saharan Africa.
+Visit this GlobalGiving website: globalgiving.org/projects/team1087 to support developing communities in Sub-Saharan Africa.
 There will be more information on that later.

 ### Let's Jump into It